 Zinc can reduce the severity and duration of the common cold if administered within 24 hours of the onset of symptoms2.

 Meat, fish, oysters and poultry are major contributors of zinc to the diet, but wholegrain cereals, fortified cereals, nuts and dairy foods also contribute substantial amounts.
-If you don’t consume enough of these foods then supplementation with a quality product like True ZMA could be an option.
+If you don’t consume enough of these foods then supplementation with a quality product like True SUPER C or True ZMA could be an option.

 Excessive and long-term zinc supplements is not recommended as it can interfere with the absorption of other nutrients such as iron and copper.